HeyAlex/WidgetUpdateHelper/README.md

 **WidgetBuilder**

-There is an interface `WidgetBuilder`, which has only one method `update(Context context, Bundle dataBundle, int... ids)`, that called in `UpdateService`, that contains WidgetUpdateLibrary.
+There is an interface `WidgetUpdater`, which has only one method `update(Context context, Bundle dataBundle, int... ids)`.

-Need to implement that interface.
 ```java
 public class SingleUpdater implements WidgetUpdater {
     @Override